 Dating in college is what you make of it.
 Your college years are a time to grow as an individual and to meet a lot of amazing people.
 You may learn substantially from being in multiple relationships.
 Remember that each relationship can teach you something new about yourself.

 College is a time to enjoy yourself, but it also is a time to focus on your future.
+It’s a time when making valuable contacts, passing exams and essay writtingneed to be your priority.
 While a great steady relationship can benefit you tremendously in many ways, you should not feel pressured to go out and find a girlfriend.
 It may be a better idea to go with the flow.

 Keep your options open without getting committed to the wrong girl.
 Take things slow and determine if you want the casual relationship to turn into something more.
 Avoid dramatic relationships and surround yourself with positive and supportive people.
 This holds true for your friends as well as your romantic partners.